steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 beyond anyone to keep up with the details of more than small portions of it.
 Research communities focus on their particular sets of problems and communication between different research communities is often weak to non-existent.
-This is not out of laziness, incompetance, or  malevolence, but because the difficulty of such communication tests our limits.
+This is not out of laziness, incompetence, or  malevolence, but because the difficulty of such communication tests our limits.
 Just keeping on top of ones own field and publishing consistently is challenging enough.
 How to properly review cross-disciplinary research is a difficult problem.